moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/S3-new-worlds.md

 # S3 — new worlds: the Earth's magnetosphere, and the first real spiral nulls

+> **SUPERSEDED (S4b boundary audit, Part 6).** Every null in the census below sits
+> **outside the T96 model's own magnetopause** (geopack `t96_mgnp` id = −1, typically
+> 0.7–0.8 $R_E$ beyond it), where the empirical model is extrapolated, not fitted; the
+> valid interior is null-free across the tested driving range.
+The headline
+> "the spiral class exists in real physics" is **retracted** — what stands is the
+> force-free theorem, the methodology, and the lesson that census claims need a
+> model-domain audit.
+Per the independent review, any future magnetospheric null claim
+> must be tested against event-conditioned in-situ data (Cluster/MMS) or a validated
+> reconstruction inside the model domain — that gate is recorded here; no such claim
+> is currently made.
+This report is preserved unedited below as the original record.

 Reproduce: `../cosmic-web/.venv/bin/python scripts/run_p4_magnetosphere.py` (~3 min;
 needs `geopack`, pip).
 Results → `artifacts/p4_magnetosphere.json`, figure →
 `public/img/posts/forbidden-directions-magnetosphere.png`.